Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Massive Graviton Scattering Amplitudes, TGRET and Double Copy

 \vs

-For the massless gauge and gravity theories, the color-kinematics duality\,\cite{BCJ}\cite{BCJ-rev} means that the color factor and kinematic factor are exchangeable $\CC_{j}\hsm\ito \NN_{j}$, which allows for the double-copy construction of the massless graviton scattering amplitude from the corresponding gauge boson scattering amplitudes \`{a} la Bern-Carrasco-Johansson (BCJ)\,\cite{BCJ}\cite{BCJ-rev}.\ For the 3d scattering amplitudes of massive gauge bosons in the TMYM gauge theory and of massive gravitons in the TMG theory, we will demonstrate that in addition to the color Jacobi identity \eqref{eq:CJ}, the kinematic Jacobi identity \eqref{eq:KJ} holds [after making a generalized gauge transformation \eqref{eq:GGT-4pt}].\ Thus, extending the massless BCJ double-copy formulation and using the color-kinematics duality $\CC_{j}\ito \NN_{j}$ for the massive gauge boson scattering amplitude \eqref{eq:T-Gauge-4pt}, we can construct the corresponding four-point physical massive graviton scattering amplitude:
+For the massless gauge and gravity theories, the color-kinematics duality\,\cite{BCJ}-\cite{BCJ-rev} exchanges the color factor and kinematic factor, $\CC_{j}\hsm\ito \NN_{j}$, which allows the double-copy construction of massless graviton amplitudes from massless gauge boson amplitudes \`{a} la Bern-Carrasco-Johansson (BCJ)\,\cite{BCJ}-\cite{BCJ-rev}.\ For the 3d amplitudes of massive gauge bosons in the TMYM gauge theory and of massive gravitons in the TMG theory, the massive kinematic Jacobi identity can hold only after making a generalized gauge transformation as mentioned above.\ Thus, extending the massless BCJ double-copy formulation and using the color-kinematics duality $\CC_{j}\ito \NN_{j}$, we construct the corresponding four-point massive graviton amplitude as follows: